mytja/libwinmedia-py/README.md

 # Documentation
 This repository includes an example file, called example.py

-In it, there is used almost every function this library provides...
+In it, there is used almost every function this library provides.

 Every function is documented (in code or in this file).